Grzegorz-Powicki/master-thesis-Predicting-individual-immigration-attitudes-of-Europeans---visible-notebook/README.md

 The project focuses on building and comparing multiple machine learning models trained on socio-demographic data as well as variables related to trust in public institutions, with the aim of predicting whether an individual is more supportive of or opposed to immigration.

-Three notebooks — Main Code (preprocessing, Logistic Regression, XGBoost, LightGBM), Random Forest & CatBoost training, and Per country analysis — need to be downloaded to be opened locally.
-Alternatively, they can be viewed directly on GitHub via the master-thesis-visible-notebook directory.